-The cool little icon that shows up in each web page’s browser tab is called a “favicon”.
+The little icon that shows up in each web page’s browser tab is called a “favicon”.
 Adding this tiny detail really gives your website a professional appearance in the browser.
-Here’s how to do it – and this works with older versions of IE, unlike other solutions I’ve found on the Internet!
+Here’s how to do it.

 If You’re Using WordPress…